bhattlab/phanta/README.md

 TODO: edit both of the files indicated above before submission, to make them consistent with the instructions provided above.

-Finally, execute the following command after replacing `/full/path/to/cloned/repo`: in the two locations indicated:
+Finally, execute the Snakemake command below, after replacing:
+1. `/full/path/to/cloned/repo` with the path to your cloned repository
+2. The number provided to `max-threads` with the maximum number of threads you have available.
+Note that if this number is greater than 16, you can (but don't need to) also increase the argument to `class_threads` in `config_test.yaml`.

+**If you are in the Bhatt Lab**, you don't need the `--cores` and `--max-threads` options; rather, you can replace them with `--profile scg`

+Since the command will take some time to finish, **it is recommended to execute it in a `tmux` session** or similar setup.

 	snakemake -s /full/path/to/cloned/repo/Snakefile \
 	--configfile /full/path/to/cloned/repo/testing/config_test.yaml \
 	--jobs 99 --cores 1 --max-threads 16

-Since this command will take some time to finish, **it is recommended to run this command in a `tmux` session** or similar setup.

-*Note:* Please replace the number provided to max-threads with the maximum number of threads you have available.
-Note that if this number is greater than 16, you can (but don't need to) also change the argument to `class_threads` in `config_test.yaml`. **If you are in the Bhatt Lab**, you don't need the `--cores` and `--max-threads` options; rather, you can replace them with `--profile scg`

 When execution has completed, please check that your `test_phanta` has an empty file called `pipeline_completed.txt`.
 You should also have two new subdirectories in `test_phanta` - `classification` and `final_merged_outputs` - which should have identical contents to the corresponding subdirectories in the `testing` subdirectory of your cloned repository.